 Shortly after his playing career ended, he started coaching and honed his skills working with many different levels and age groups of tennis players both at home and in America.
 During this time, he coached and travelled with top ITF junior players around the world before pursuing his ultimate goal of becoming an elite college coach at the NCAA Division I level.
 He started on the men’s side at DePaul University, helping them earn their first year-end national ranking in over a decade.
 From there, he moved on to the women’s side, helping Northwestern University achieve their very first #1 national ranking in program history.
 He was rewarded with the ITA National Assistant Coach of the Year honors.
 During his time at Northwestern, he coached a number of All-Americans and NCAA Champions.
 Due to his success at Northwestern, he was named the Head Coach at the University of Oklahoma at the age of 28, making him the youngest coach at the BCS level at that time.

 At the University of Oklahoma, he set out to improve a program that had suffered 4 straight losing seasons.
 Within two years, he guided his team to the NCAA tournament and within three years, the team finished in the top 25 of the national rankings.
-During his 8 years at OU, he helped the team to a number of program firsts and garnered numerous coaching awards from the ITA and the USTA.
+During his 8 years at OU, he helped the team to a number of program firsts, including their highest ever national ranking, and garnered numerous coaching awards from the ITA and the USTA.

 Now, Dave wants to focus his attention on helping players be more prepared for all the transitions they will inevitably go through during their tennis careers.
 He believes in building a tennis player upon a much stronger physical and mental foundation.
 It has been his experience that many elite players have strong technical skills, but are lacking in many other areas that will determine their success or failure.
 Please check out his blog page for some insights and advice in these areas.